MultiPoolMiner/MultiPoolMiner/README.txt

 What's new:
 - Setup GUI for configuration (thanks to grantemsley).
 No more command line parameters!
 - Display profit in local currency
 - True profit calculation.
 Will take power costs into account.
-Effective power consumtion is read directly from hardware
+Effective power consumtion is read directly from hardware on each loop
+- Displays profits and earnings in separate columns.
+Calculated profit equals earnings less power costs
+- Brief profitability summary (how much is my projected overall profit?)
+- Alternative way of launching miners (Configurable - see ADVANCED Configuration (Extensions by UselessGuru)).
+This experimental feature uses another approach to launch miners and will NOT steal focus.
 - Runs separate miners for each type of graphis card in your rig, e.g. 1x 1080ti, 1x 1070, 1x 10603GB).
 This edition will then choose the fastes miner for each of these cards, therfore helping to further optimize profits.
 - Dynamic configuration changes.
 Just run 'Setup.bat' to make any changes required.
 MPM will apply them on start of the next loop.
 - Extended logs (thanks to grantemsley)
-- Many more configuration items, see section (ADVANCED Configuration (Extensions by UselessGuru)
+- Many more configuration items, see section (ADVANCED Configuration (Extensions by UselessGuru))

 Any bitcoin donations are greatly appreciated:
 - aaronsace, the developer of the main fork: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH